reyyghi/rhd_garage/README.md

-        impound = false --- change to true if this is impound garage, job = 'police' or {['police'] = 1} --- do not use this if it is a public garage, and it won't work if the impound is turned on gang = 'ballas' or {['ballas'] = 2} --- do not use this if it is a public garage, and it won't work if the impound is turned on
+        impound = false --- change to true if this is impound garage, job = 'police' or {['police'] = 1} --- do not use this if it is a public garage, and it won't work if the impound is turned on gang = 'ballas' or {['ballas'] = 2} --- do not use this if it is a public garage, and it won't work if the impound is turned on shared = false --- change to true if you want this garage to be a shared garage. not recommended for public garages }
-    }
 ```